WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 	curl -L https://get.rvm.io | bash -s stable --ruby

-Then install Ruby, from one of the following versions:
+Then install Ruby from one of the following versions:

 	Mac-Specific note: On the latest OS X versions, you first need the gcc compiler.
 	One way is to install XCode from Apple Store.
 (Free)